Blended learning options to foster relational and restorative practice.

 “Relationships built through restorative practice are the oxygen people and communities need to survive and thrive…” (Dr Jim Longo, Washington and Jefferson College)

-Relational and restorative practice requires everyone to really consider their part in creating healthy, open, inclusive cultures.
-Learning how to work ‘with’ colleagues and clients, rather than doing things ‘to’ or ‘for’ others guides our thinking, saying and doing.
+In the workplace, relational and restorative practice requires everyone to really consider their part in creating healthy, open, inclusive cultures.
+Learning how to better work ‘with’ colleagues, patients and families, rather than doing things ‘to’ or ‘for’ others guides our thinking, saying and doing.

 Starting with individual and collective strengths, we become more purposeful, deliberate and confident to have conversations that are challenging, hold each other to account, problem-solve and plan effectively together.